 Depending on your camp and position, you will arrive in early June to attend training on topics such as safety, homesickness, girl advocacy, risk management, and more.
 You’ll also have site-specific training to prepare for the arrival of campers and activities offered at camp.

 Are friendly and calm, especially under pressure.

-River Valleys expects camp staff to have a friendly attitude toward girls, parents, and other staff by smiling and greeting everyone you meet, getting to know others, and welcoming all girls who are attending camp to ensure they feel a sense of belonging.
-Girls will look up to you and see you as a role model.
+Girl Scouts River Valleys expects camp staff to have a friendly attitude toward campers, parents, and other staff by smiling and greeting everyone you meet, getting to know others, and welcoming all campers who are attending camp to ensure they feel a sense of belonging.
+Campers will look up to you and see you as a role model.